Shaped/sortable/README.md

 Custom sort functions are possible and you can activate a sort on any table whenever needed. **tableElement** is the documentElement of the table, **index** is the column index to sort by and **sortFunction** is a sort lambda/callback allowing you to implement your own sorting function.

+You can also pass your own custom function with the options on instantiation and it will be always used.

 eg:

     <script>